 - Why is the comic called Anyone for Rhubarb?
 The story behind the title dates back to ancient Greece.
 Way back when rhubarb was still considered a holy vegetable.
 It’s a long and complicated tale, loaded with political intrigue.
-Suffice it to say, the whole thing culminated in the former King ending up nude in the town square fountain, alongside local grocer and renowned stamp-collector, Agatone Bouboulis.
+I don’t wanna talk about it.

 - Do you really carry a trident?
 Yes.
-In fact I’m rarely seen without it and I’m not ashamed to admit that it has pushed my comic creating skills to a whole new level.
+In fact I’m rarely seen without it.
+I’m not ashamed to admit that it has pushed my comic creating skills to a whole new level.

 - Do you even like rhubarb or is everything just one big joke to you?
 Well, as a matter of fact, I love rhubarb.
-Particularly rhubarb jam is a favorite of mine.
+Particularly rhubarb jam.
+Yummy!

 - Is it possible to make your own rhubarb jam?
-Yes, it is.
-Here’s how: (guidelines coming soon)
+Yes it is.
+If you can dream it you can do it!

 - Is rhubarb a fruit or a vegetable?
 Well, Wikipedia says it’s normally considered a vegetable.
 I can’t say for sure though.